How I treat you depends partly on how you treat others.

 as a group (e.g. when crossing roads, or when males are hunting monkeys or patrolling

 borders).
-Their thinking is Machiavellian: keeping track of dominance and alliance
+Their thinking is Machiavellian: keeping track of dominances and alliances

-within the rest of the group with a view to how this affects themselves.
+within the rest of the group with a view to how this affects their own status.

 Their daily foraging activities are not cooperative: they just land up at a fruit